loda-lang/loda-programs/programs/oeis/list3.md

 * [A315685](http://oeis.org/A315685) ([L18 program](A315685.asm)): Coordination sequence Gal.4.140.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315693](http://oeis.org/A315693) ([L22 program](A315693.asm)): Coordination sequence Gal.3.50.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315701](http://oeis.org/A315701) ([L26 program](A315701.asm)): Coordination sequence Gal.4.136.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315704](http://oeis.org/A315704) ([L23 program](A315704.asm)): Coordination sequence Gal.4.137.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315706](http://oeis.org/A315706) ([L19 program](A315706.asm)): Coordination sequence Gal.5.294.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315707](http://oeis.org/A315707) ([L19 program](A315707.asm)): Coordination sequence Gal.5.295.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315709](http://oeis.org/A315709) ([L18 program](A315709.asm)): Coordination sequence Gal.6.627.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.